Clinical Evidence in Support of Freespira

-Research has shown that many people with Panic Disorder (PD) breathe differently than other people; at all times (not just during panic attacks)1,2,3 as indicated by their respiration rates and exhaled CO2 levels (together, their breathing pattern).
-Based on this research a protocol was developed to teach/train patients with Panic Disorder how to adjust their breathing patterns and exhaled CO2 levels.
-This protocol was then utilized in clinical trials with Panic Disorder patients at Stanford University and Boston University to be successful in reducing panic symptoms, including panic attacks.
-Freespira was developed following this work and is now FDA-cleared and commercially available for treating the symptoms of Panic Disorder.
+Research has shown that many people with panic attacks and other symptoms of panic disorder (PD) breathe differently than other people; all the time1,2,3 as indicated by their respiration rates and exhaled CO2 levels (together, their breathing pattern).
+Based on a randomized controlled trial, a protocol was developed to teach/train patients with panic attacks and panic disorder how to adjust their breathing patterns and exhaled CO2 levels.
+This protocol was then utilized in clinical trials at Stanford University and was successful in reducing panic symptoms, including panic attacks, with 68% of patients panic attack free at 12 months post treatment.4 The Freespira device and protocol is based on this work and is now FDA-cleared and commercially available for treating panic attacks and other symptoms of panic disorder.

 1Bass, C, Lelliott, P, Marks, I (1989).
 Fear talk versus voluntary hyperventilation in agoraphobics and normal: A controlled study.
 Psychological Medicine, 19(3), 669-676